 In fact, CTC has transferred 17 productions to other venues in the last 15 years, a record any theatre company would be proud of.
 Truly, CTC “delivers plays that grip the soul and fire the imagination.”
 (The Valley Advocate)

-Random Acts, Michael Dowling’s hip, funny, hard-hitting play, commissioned by CTC to address hazing, bullying and coercive behavior in adolescents, has toured high schools and middle schools across western Massachusetts, winning the praise of educators and students alike.
+Random Acts, Michael Dowling’s hip, funny, hard-hitting play, commissioned by CTC to address hazing, bullying and coercive behavior in adolescents, toured high schools and middle schools across western Massachusetts, winning the praise of educators and students alike.

-The Gateway Playwriting Project and The Camp Shepard Project are after-school playwrighting programs that teams middle school playwrights with professional actors, directors and designers to create new works performed before the general public.
+The Gateway Playwriting Project and The Camp Shepard Project were after-school playwrighting programs that teams middle school playwrights with professional actors, directors and designers to create new works performed before the general public.
 This innovative program received the Champions of Arts Education Award from the Massachusetts Alliance of Arts Educators, and was named a Creative Teaching Partner by the Massachusetts Cultural Council.